farblos/yet-another-teensy-makefile/README.md

             TEENSY = teensy36
     ```

-From this variable, all following configuration variables related
+From this variable, all following variables related to the Teensy
-to Teensy are configured to reasonable default values (at least
+configuration are preset to reasonable default values (at least
 as reasonable as determined by Teensyduino's `board.txt`).
 You
 can override these default values freely and at all levels, but
 you should not forget that it may be required to rebuild the
-Teensy core and your project when changing variable values.
-See
+Teensy core library and your project when changing Teensy
-also configuration variable `DEP_MODEL`.
+configuration.
+See also configuration variable `DEP_MODEL`.

 The remaining top-level configuration variables are: